-I almost feel bad for texting Rick at two in the morning, but since it’s summer vacation, I figure I have a 50/50 chance of him being awake and fishing at this hour.
+I almost feel bad for texting Rick at two in the morning, but since it’s Fourth of July weekend, I figure I have a 50/50 chance of him being awake and fishing off the beach at this hour.
 Besides, he’s my best friend.
 If he gets grumpy at me, it won’t last for very long.
 I turn my phone to vibrate in case he’s awake decides to call me back rather than texting me, and sneak out onto our beach house’s front porch for good measure.

 I finish easing the door shut just as my cell phone starts vibrating in my hand.
 I grin and swipe across the screen to answer.

 “Hey, stranger.”
 I sound like a shameless flirt, but this is Rick.
 Flirting between best friends hardly counts in the grand scheme of things, right?

 “Do you ever sleep, Lexie?”
 His voice resonates with gentle amusement rather than grogginess.
 Score one for me.
 He’s up, too.

 “Not much, no.” I shrug, even though I know he can’t see me.